LaikaStudios/shading-library/README.md

 This release contains a set of shading nodes that provide a [Material Layering System](https://github.com/LaikaStudios/shading-library/wiki/Material-Layering-System) based on [Pixar's](https://www.pixar.com) [RenderMan](https://renderman.pixar.com/product).

 If you make use of this repsitory, I strongly urge you to [subscribe to the discussion group](https://groups.google.com/group/laikastudios-shading-library).
-Please use this group to provide feedback on any bugs you may find or to make any feature requests.
+Please use this group to provide feedback on any bugs you may find or to discuss any feature requests.

 ## Requirements
 * [Pixar's](https://www.pixar.com) [RenderMan 22](https://rmanwiki.pixar.com/display/REN22/RenderMan)